 The Company's Board of Directors has approved a Fit and Proper Policy.
 This policy applies to individuals who are effectively running and overseeing the business or are key governance function holders in addition to those performing a key governance function activity.
-This includes the Board of Directors, the Board of Management and members of Senior Executive Team as well as the heads of the Key Governance Functions.
+This includes the Board of Directors, and the Board of Management as well as the heads of the Key Governance Functions.

-The Board believes that it has the appropriate balance of skills, experience and knowledge to enable it and its committees to discharge their duties and responsibilities effectively.
+The Board believes that it has the appropriate balance of skills, experience and knowledge to enable it to discharge their duties and responsibilities effectively.
 The Board considers the skills, experience, independence and knowledge already represented when making decisions on new appointments.